Remembering Dr. Isao Fujimoto

 Professor Emeritus Isao Fujimoto passed away peacefully at his home in Davis surrounded by family on February 25th, 2022.

-In 1967, Isao arrived at Davis, and shortly after helped found the Asian American Studies Program, one of the first Asian American studies programs in the country.
+In 1967, Isao arrived at Davis, and shortly after helped co-founded the Asian American Studies Program, one of the first Asian American studies programs in the country.
 ASA officially became a department in 2009.
 His accomplishments are many, and his loss is felt by an incredibly diverse community.

 I knew Isao as a witty, curious, and gentle colleague who I would see at departmental meetings and down the hallway in Hart Hall, asking about my baby daughter and when my next art exhibition would be.
 There are other faculty members, students and staff in the department including Scott Tsuchitani, a PhD candidate in Cultural Studies and ASA teaching assistant and associate instructor, who worked with him closely and who knew him more profoundly than me.
 What follows are some faculty reflections and an introduction and poignant tribute to Isao by Scott, whose dissertation in part engages Isao’s extraordinary life.
 In January 2020, Scott organized a special exhibition at the International House in conjunction with a symposium organized by Professor Robyn Rodriguez; part of a series of events celebrating the Asian American Studies department's 50th anniversary.
 Both programs highlighted Isao’s vision and his impact on multiple generations of students, the UCD campus, the city of Davis, and communities across the United States, and in Asia, Latin America and Africa.